COO Jobs at Johns Hopkins University with Visa Sponsorship

 Does Johns Hopkins University sponsor H-1B visas for COOs?

 Yes.
-Johns Hopkins University is a cap-exempt H-1B employer as a nonprofit research institution, meaning it can file H-1B petitions year-round without going through the annual lottery.
+Johns Hopkins University is a cap-exempt H-1B visa employer as a nonprofit research institution, meaning it can file H-1B petitions year-round without going through the annual lottery.
 For COO roles, the university regularly supports H-1B sponsorship where the position qualifies as a specialty occupation, typically backed by an advanced degree in business administration, healthcare management, or a related field.

 Which visa types are commonly used for COO roles at Johns Hopkins University?